silicondosa/telecon/README.md

 For example, to install wxWidgets 3.0 on Ubuntu 20.04 LTS, you need to run the command `apt get libwxgtk3.0-gtk3-dev` on a terminal.

-### Mac OS
-A native post of wxWidgets for Mac OS is available on MacPorts.
-For example, to install wxWidgets 3.2 on MacoS, you need to run the command `sudo port install wxWidgets-3.2` on a terminal.

 ### Windows
 - [Download](https://www.wxwidgets.org/downloads/) the latest stable binary zip files for wxWidgets (v3.1.6 used here).
     - You must download the "header files."